-In the new electro-thermal network simulation methodology, the thermal network is represented as an interconnection of thermal component models where each component represents an indivisible building block used by the designer to form the thermal network (see Fig.1).
-The goal of the new methodology is to produce accurate, computationally efficient, and easy-to-use thermal models ("compact models") so that the designer can use them effectively in the design of large electro-thermal networks.
+In the new electrothermal network simulation methodology, the thermal network is represented as an interconnection of thermal component models where each component represents an indivisible building block used by the designer to form the thermal network (see Fig. 1).
+The goal of the new methodology is to produce accurate, computationally efficient, and easy-to-use thermal models (compact models) so that the designer can use them effectively in the design of large electrothermal networks.
+The component models should also be valid for the full range of applicable use conditions of the component, so that the designer need not be concerned with the limitations of the models.
+In the new methodology, a grid spacing that increases logarithmically with distance from the heat source is used to minimize the number of thermal nodes required to represent the temperature distribution for the full range of applicable power dissipation levels.